 Little known amongst facts about New Zealand is that 22% of its residents were born overseas.
 This compares with 24% in Australia, 20% in Canada, 12% in the USA and 8% in the UK.

 New Zealand is one of the top five dairy exporters in the world.
 The top five countries supply around 90 percent of dairy products on the international market.
-There are almost ten million beef and dairy cattle in NZ.
+2013 figures show there are just over ten million beef and dairy cattle in NZ.

 To become a New Zealand citizen, you must take an oath of loyalty to Queen Elizabeth.

 New Zealand’s school students reported better relations with their teachers than the average for students in the OECD.
 New Zealand’s students also reported more pressure to achieve good results is applied by their teachers than the OECD average.